 - 1 teaspoon red pepper flakes

-- 1/2 Tab cornstarch mixed with 1/2 tablespoon water
+- 1 TAB cornstarch mixed with 1 TAB water

 - 2 TAB sesame oil

-Combine the chicken, 1/4 cup water, 1/2 teaspoon salt, egg, 1/4 cup cornstarch and 2 TABS of vegetable oil.
+In a large bowl, combine 1/4 cup water, 1/2 teaspoon salt, egg, 1/4 cup cornstarch and 2 TABS of vegetable oil.
 Add chicken pieces, stir to cover all pieces.
 Cover and refrigerate at least 1 hour.

-In a small bowl add the wine, soy sauce and water and set aside.
+In a small bowl combine the wine, soy sauce and water.
+Set aside.

 Heat wok or skillet on high heat, then add 2 TAB vegetable oil.
 Remove chicken from marinade and add to pan, cooking until browned, about a few minutes on each side.
-Remove chicken from pan.
+Transfer chicken to large bowl.

-Add more oil if necessary, then add red pepper and zucchini.
+Add 2 TAB more oil if necessary, then add red pepper and zucchini.
 Cook for about 2 minutes, until cooked with a bite to it.
 Add vegetables to chicken.

 In same saucepan, heat sesame oil for about a minute.
-Add green onions, ginger, garlic, crushed red pepper, and sesame oil.
+Add green onions, ginger, garlic, and red pepper flakes.
 Let simmer for about a minute and then add the wine/soy/water mixture.
 Bring to a boil, then add cornstarch/water mixture and stir until thickened.

-Add the chicken and vegetables back to pay, stir to combine and warm through, and serve immediately.
+Add the chicken and vegetables back to saucepan, stir to combine and warm through, and serve immediately.